Tools for procedural generation of content for tabletop role-playing

 Lock Seed

-The area is a mid-altitude deciduous forest.
-There is a river here.
-The climate here is tropical, with 4 seasons.
+This coniferous forest is cool and damp.
+There are a few mooses.
+The climate here is temperate, with 4 seasons.
 The terrain is flat and low-altitude.

-The County of Lodeccia is part of the Kingdom of Rodukkia .
+The County of Olnerion is part of the Kingdom of Eniminke .

-The County of Lodeccia is ruled by Count Tharin Firemountain.
-Tharin Firemountain is a 175 cm (5'8") tall human adult.
-He is 41 years old.
-Tharin has brown hair, pale skin, and dark eyes.
-He is eloquent and foolish.
+The County of Olnerion is ruled by Countess Olwen Dawncrown.
+Olwen Dawncrown is a 162 cm (5'3") tall human adult.
+She is 41 years old.
+Olwen has dark hair, tan skin, and brown eyes.
+She is smart.

 Nearby Sovereignties